AdobeDocs/adobeio-runtime/README.md

 # Adobe I/O Runtime Developer Guide

+:warning: **Deprecated: This repository has been deprecated in favor of [adobe-io-runtime](https://github.com/AdobeDocs/adobe-io-runtime).
+New documentation should be added there.**

 This documentation provides an overview of Adobe I/O Runtime as well as guides, reference documentation, and tools to help you begin developing your own integrations.

 ## Contents